Reports: Mori to resign Tokyo Olympics over sexist remarks

 Reports: Mori to resign Tokyo Olympics over sexist remarksNew

-TOKYO (AP) — Pressure is coming from all sides in Japan for Yoshiro Mori to step down as the president of the Tokyo Olympic organizing committee.
+TOKYO (AP) — Yoshiro Mori is expected to step down as the president of the Tokyo Olympic organizing committee.
 This follows his demeaning comments about women more than a week ago and an ensuing public debate in Japan about gender equality.
-A move could come as soon as Friday, according to some reports, when the organizing committee’s executive board meets.
-It’s unclear if Mori will attend.
+Some reports say the move could come as soon as Friday when the organizing committee’s executive board meets.
 The executive board is overwhelmingly male.
-The 83-year-old Mori spoke in a meeting of the Japanese Olympic Committee essentially said that women “talk too much”and are driven by a “strong sense of rivalry.”
-He gave a grudging apology a day after his opinions were reported, but declined to step down.
+The 83-year-old Mori spoke in a meeting of the Japanese Olympic Committee and essentially said women “talk too much” and are driven by a “strong sense of rivalry.”
+He gave a grudging apology a day after his opinions were reported but declined to step down.